-Once students have earned 99 credits toward a baccalaureate degree, they may apply for provisional admission to the Graduate School at Thomas Edison State College.
-Once accepted, they may earn 9 graduate credits that will satisfy the requirements for both the undergraduate and graduate degrees.
+edits toward apply for luate proollege.
+Once ite credits that will satisfy the requirements for both the undergraduate and graduate degrees.

 The Bachelor of Science in Business Administration (BSBA)

 The Bachelor of Science in Business Administration (BSBA) degree is composed of a curriculum that ensures college-level competence in business and the arts and sciences.
 The BSBA degree provides ample opportunities for prior learning to be recognized and used in meeting many, if not all, of its degree requirements.